Extremals of Log Sobolev inequality on non-compact manifolds and Ricci soliton structures: Some preliminary results

 Let $x\in M$ and suppose $v$ is a bounded solution to \eqref{EL} in the ball $B_2(x)\subset M$ such that $\left\|v\right\|_{L^{2}(B_2(x))}\leq 1$.
 Then the following mean value type inequalities hold. \begin{itemize} \item[(a)] There exists a positive constant $C=C(m,K, i_{0}, \lambda)$ such that

 \item[(b)] There exists a positive constant $C=C(m,K, i_{0}, \lambda, \sup_{B_{1}(x)}|\nabla R|)$ such that

 \end{itemize} \end{lemma}

 The content of the following lemma is that in our assumptions the variational problem for the Log Sobolev functional $\mathcal{L}$ is well defined.
-The proof is standard and follows from a combination of Sobolev and Jensen inequality.
+The proof is standard and follows from a combination of Sobolev's and Jensen's inequality.
 We present it here for the sake of completeness.

 \begin{lemma} Let $(M^{m}, g)$ be a complete Riemannian manifold such that

 Then $\lambda$ is finite. \end{lemma}

 \begin{proof} Under our assumptions, it is well-known that the following Sobolev inequality holds for all $u\in C_{c}^{\infty}(M)$